2016 Waroona–Yarloop bushfire: 9 January

 At 01:30 Saturday, the fire was reported still moving towards Harvey but had slowed.
 Parts of Forrest Highway, Old Coast Road and the South Western Highway remained closed.
 By 06:30, the damage loss at Yarloop was now increased to 121 homes and 10 structures.
 The fire was said to have burnt through 70000 ha and had a 222km perimeter with 250 firefighters now tackling the fires with the emergency areas being areas east Waroona, Hamel, Cookernup and Yarloop.
 Preston Beach's warning was downgraded at 04:50 to a watch and act alert.
 Around 10.30am, WA Premier Colin Barnett visited the evacuation centre at Pinjarra and announced a contribution of $1million to the Lord Mayor's Disaster Relief Fund, while at the same time, the Perth Lord Mayor announced the opening of the relief fund.

 The WA Police announced a half-hour later that three people had been reported missing in Yarloop.
 By 13.30pm, the town of Harvey had now been declared under an emergency alert.
 People continued to leave Harvey as the fire headed towards it and Cookernup and Hamel.
 The fire was fanned by north-easterly winds towards the eastern outskirts of Harvey.
 These would be downgraded to spot fires around 16:32.
 Sixty NSW firefighters had now arrived in the region as had brigades from other parts of WA to relieve the firefighters on the ground.
 Early evening saw the WA Police announce that two bodies had been recovered from homes in Yarloop.
 They were later reported as Malcolm Taylor, 73 and Leslie Owen Taylor 77, while one person was still missing.

 Criticism of how DFES had managed the fire at the town of Yarloop now began to be reported on social media.
 Fire Commissioner Wayne Gregson had to defend the role of his department DFES, the Department of Parks and Wildlife, local government and career and volunteer firefighters.
-Yarloop Volunteer Bushfire Brigade criticised DFES in a Facebook post saying DFES had not posted a fire warning for Yarloop until an hour after the blaze went through, a statement back by Harvey Shire chief bushfire control officer Phil Penny.
+Yarloop Volunteer Bushfire Brigade criticised DFES in a Facebook post saying DFES had not posted a fire warning for Yarloop until an hour after the blaze went through, a statement backed by Harvey Shire chief bushfire control officer Phil Penny.
 DFES countered by saying that at 12:10 Thursday an emergency warning was issued for Waroona and Harvey and surrounding areas in those shires and 07.35pm specifically named towns of Wagerup, Yarloop and Cookernup.

 Reports were being received of dairy farmers dumping milk as they had been blocked by road closures from getting into the emergency area since Thursday to make deliveries to Harvey Fresh in Harvey.